Klarna Checkout – Introduction

 - Separate shipping address – Tick this checkbox if you want to allow customers to use a shipping address that is not the same as their billing address.

-- Shipping details – Additional shipping information that will be displayed to customers in Klarna Checkout iframe after they have placed an order.
+- Shipping details – Enter any additional shipping information you wish to be displayed to customers in Klarna Checkout iframe after they have placed an order.

 - Product URLs – Tick the checkbox if you want to send product and product image URLs to Klarna.